vvylym/lemonade-tokio/lemonade-load-balancer/README.md

 ## Configuration

 The load balancer can be configured via:
-1. **Configuration files** (JSON or TOML) - supports hot-reload via file watching
+1. **Configuration files** (JSON, YAML, or TOML) - supports hot-reload via file watching
 2. **Environment variables** - prefixed with `LEMONADE_LB_`

 ### Configuration File Format

-Configuration files support JSON and TOML formats.
+Configuration files support JSON, YAML, and TOML formats.
 When a configuration file is provided, the load balancer watches for changes and automatically reloads the configuration.

 **TOML Example:**
 ```toml